keelworks/KeelCompass/frontend/README.md

 ## Project Structure

+- `docker-compose.yml`: The Docker Compose configuration for building and running the development environment.
+- `docker-compose.prod.yml`: The Docker Compose configuration for building and running the production environment.
 - `Dockerfile`: The Dockerfile for building the production environment.
 - `Dockerfile.dev`: The Dockerfile for building the development environment with Vite and live reloading.
 - `tailwind.config.js`: Tailwind CSS configuration file.